A South African family reviewing tribute photos on a laptop screen with TributePoint's gallery editor open

 Diagram showing an original large photo being resized, converted to WebP, and thumbnailed automatically

 This means the memorial page loads quickly even on slower mobile connections — which is important for South Africa, where many visitors access the page on 3G or limited data.
+It also helps when the same photo will later be reused in a printed order of service or in a WhatsApp announcement.

 Preview & Social Images